PD Operads and Explicit Partition Lie Algebras: Simplicial-cosimplicial models for derived PD operads

 The homotopy limit of a cosimplicial diagram $X\colon \Del^{\op}\rt \scMod_{R[G]}$ cannot be computed by the cosimplicial diagonal in general.
 However, this does hold when $X$ is a diagram of cosimplicial $R[G]$-modules (constant in the simplicial direction).
-Indeed, in this case the Quillen equivalence $\Tot_\oplus$ sends the cosimplicial diagonal to the total complex with respect to the sum; since all sums involved are finite this coincides the the total complex using the direct product, which computes the homotopy limit in $\Ch_{R[G]}$. \end{remark}
+Indeed, in this case the Quillen equivalence $\Tot_\oplus$ sends the cosimplicial diagonal to the total complex with respect to the sum; since all sums involved are finite this coincides the the total complex using the direct product, which computes the homotopy limit in $\Ch_{R[G]}$. \end{remark} \begin{remark} Consider a cosimplicial diagram $X\colon \Del\rt R[\mc{F}]$ of finite $\mc{F}$-admissible $R[G]$-modules.
+Then $X$ defines a cofibrant object of $\scMod_{R[G]}$ with respect to the $\mc{F}$-tame model structure.
+If $X$ is furthermore finite, i.e.\ $n$-coskeletal for some $n$, then $X$ is also cofibrant in the $\mc{F}$-projective model structure.
+Indeed, $X$ corresponds under the Dold--Kan correspondence to a complex of finite $\mc{F}$-admissible $R[G]$-modules in degrees $[-n, 0]$.
+Starting in degree $-n$, such a complex can be obtained by cell attachments from the generating $(\mc{F}$-projective) cofibrations used in the proof of \Cref{thm:simp-cosimp model structure}. \end{remark}